AadeshPS/WebScope/README.md

 - The content of the webpage can also be seen in the toolbar.
 - The readtime is displayed in different colors which indicates the range of reading
 - The number of external links are also displayed in different colors so that where each colour indicates different tiers of '***scope of reading***'

 ## ACKNOWLEDGEMENTS AND LICENSING
-we use the following third-party libraries:
+We use the following third-party libraries:

 - jQuery